SE4AIResearch/GitHub-extension-spring2025/README.md

    ![image](https://github.com/user-attachments/assets/6230e7f0-0402-4ab8-9505-4b803e446ed3)

 #### 4. GitHub and OpenAI Keys
-1. In github.com go to your profile -> settings -> developer settings(scroll down) -> personal access tokens(classic) -> generate new token(classic) -> name it and click generate (Make sure to note this down somewhere)
+1. https://github.com/settings/tokens -> generate new token(classic) -> name it and click generate (Make sure to note this down somewhere)
+   - **Note: This token expires after a while (usually 30 days) -> Make sure to generate a new one if it does**
-2. https://platform.openai.com/api-keys -> Sign in -> Create New Secret Key(Make sure to note this key down somewhere as well) **Important: This tool only works if you have money in your OpenAI account, $5 is enough**
+3. https://platform.openai.com/api-keys -> Sign in -> Create New Secret Key(Make sure to note this key down somewhere as well) **Important: This tool only works if you have money in your OpenAI account, $5 is enough**

 #### 5. Setting up Keys in Vscode and Vscode Setup
 **Important: Use powershell in your VsCode terminal**